mihanwp/MihanPanel-Lite/readme.txt

 MihanPanel is a WordPress login and membership plugin by [MihanWP](https://mihanwp.com "Mihan WordPress") that makes your WordPress login and registration form a powerful part.
-You can use this plugin to completely change the login, registration and user panel of your website.
+You can use this plugin to completely change the login, registration, and user panel of your website.
-MihanPanel also has the ability to run shortcodes on other plugins on your website.
+MihanPanel also can run shortcodes on other plugins on your website.

 [View Live Demo](http://demo.mihanwp.com/mihanpanel-en/login/?action=register "MihanPanel Demo")